 Matariki is an opportunity to reflect and celebrate our history and make plans for our future.

-Visit Seven Poupou
+Visit Matariki Poupou

 Local master carver James Tapiata has created a special monument to Matariki which stands on the corner of Dive Crescent and The Strand near Tauranga’s downtown restaurants.
-Seven poupou (carved figures) represent the cluster of stars that Māori know as Matariki and represent different aspects of importance such as the status Matariki holds in the universe and the navigational aspects of the star cluster.
+Poupou (carved figures) represent the cluster of stars that Māori know as Matariki and represent different aspects of importance such as the status Matariki holds in the universe and the navigational aspects of the star cluster.
 Check it out when you’re passing by and learn more here.

 Fly A Kite